Step 4: Full View

 Should Engineer A send written documentation of the structural concern to the county building official immediately after the unanswered phone call, or is some lesser form of documentation proportionate to a hazard that is real but not immediately life-threatening?

-Send Written Notice to Official Immediately Board's choice Written documentation is the baseline minimum standard of care whenever a verbal notification has been ignored, regardless of imminence.
+O1 Written documentation is the baseline minimum standard of care whenever a verbal notification has been ignored, regardless of imminence.
 Engineer A must send a written summary of the structural findings and prior verbal contact to the county building official without further delay, creating an accountable record that cannot be denied or misunderstood.
+Board's choice

 The Written Documentation Requirement establishes that safety notifications must be memorialized in writing to create an accountable record that cannot be misunderstood, ignored, or denied.
 BER Case 07-10 directly held that verbal-only notification was insufficient and that written follow-up was required.
 Written documentation is not a disproportionate formality for non-imminent risks, it is precisely the proportionate tool because it creates regulatory traction that survives the informality of a phone call.
 The Proportional Escalation Obligation governs the intensity and urgency of escalation, not whether documentation is required.